pbuffolino/seeknay747.github.io/_posts/2025-02-12-defense-in-depth.md

 #### Recommendations:

-- **Keep Your Home Router and Wi-Fi Router Updated:** Regularly update the firmware to patch vulnerabilities and enhance security.
+- **Keep Your Home Router and/or Wi-Fi Router Updated:** Regularly update the firmware to patch vulnerabilities and enhance security.

-- **Change the Default Password on Your Router:** Replace the default credentials with a strong, unique password to prevent unauthorized access.
+- **Change the Default Password on Your Router:** Replace the default password with a strong, unique password to prevent unauthorized access.

-- **Set a Strong Wi-Fi Password:** Use a complex and unique password for your Wi-Fi network to secure it against potential intrusions.
+- **Set a Strong Wi-Fi Password:** Use a complex and unique password for your Wi-Fi network to secure it.

 #### Platform-Specific Examples:

-- **Windows Users:**
+- **Windows:**

   - **Enable Windows Defender Firewall**: Blocks unwanted network traffic.
     [Learn how to turn on Windows Defender Firewall](https://support.microsoft.com/en-us/help/4028544)

-- **Mac Users:**
+- **Mac:**

   - **Enable Firewall**: Blocks unwanted incoming network connections.
     [Learn about the Mac firewall](https://support.apple.com/guide/mac-help/block-connections-to-your-mac-with-a-firewall-mh34041/mac)